M4DM0e/M4DM0e.github.io/_posts/2023-01-06-cognito-misconfig.md

 ### What is Cognito-IDP?
 >Amazon Cognito provides authentication, authorization, and user management for customer's web and mobile applications.
-Users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, Google, Apple, or enterprise identity providers via SAML 2.0 and OpenID Connect.
+Users can sign in directly with a username and password, or through a third party such as Facebook, Amazon, Google, Apple, or enterprise identity providers via SAML 2.0 and OpenID Connect.

-**Note:** There was two apps in scope were using cognito-idp. let's call them `redacted.com` and `redacted2.com`
+**Note:** Two apps in scope were using cognito-IDP. let's call them `redacted.com` and `redacted2.com`

 After seeing Cognito-IDP,  I spent a couple of days checking it out.
 Most of the things I found didn't apply to what I was testing.

-I spent most the time testing `redacted.com` and there was only one bug I was able to find but unfortunatlly it was almost impossible to get an account takeover.
+I spent most of the time testing `redacted.com` and there was only one bug I was able to find but unfortunately it was almost impossible to get an account takeover.
-Moreover, if you gain access to the victim's account, you can render it inaccessible to the victim, preventing their login.
+Moreover, if you gain access to the victim's account, you can make it inaccessible to the victim, preventing their login.

-### Changing account's email without OTP code:
+### Changing the account's email without the OTP code:

 While logged in, changing the email address typically requires OTP verification.
 ![image](../../../../assets/images/emailchanging.png)